Nadine Lustre: Television

 On August 26, 2014, Lustre and Reid signed a two-year exclusive contract with ABS-CBN at an event attended by some of the prominent figures of the station.
 The contract signed Lustre and Reid as ABS-CBN's new loveteam.
 Any music, films or television shows headlined by them will be released under ABS-CBN and Viva.

 Their television project with ABS-CBN was Wansapanatayms month-long special entitled My App Boyfie in October 2014, where Lustre portrayed the lead female role Anika Andres.

 Lustre and Reid moved on to their MMK debut for its Valentine's Day episode, titled Signs of Love, where the actress played the role of Carmina Joven.

 On VIVA Channel, Lustre and Reid starred in their own show called #JaDine where every project given to them from endorsement, commercial, TV, and film shoots are documented and shown every 7 p.m.
 (PHT) on Wednesdays.

 Lustre's breakthrough and most prominent role to date is Leah Olivar on the romantic comedy series On The Wings Of Love, which she starred alongside Reid as her leading man.
 The teleserye was originally supposed to run for 10 weeks but was extended for another three months.
 The show ended on February 26, 2016, with a live finale viewing in Ynares Center, Antipolo.
 The teleserye made Nadine Lustre and her partner James Reid household names in Philippine showbusiness.

 A 4-episode TV special dubbed "JaDine Flying High on Love" also aired in ABS-CBN showing the travels of Lustre and Reid in Doha, Dubai, Paris, London, Milan, Rome, Verona, and Vatican City.

 In 2016, Lustre and Reid starred on their 2nd teleserye, on the ABS-CBN Primetime Bida series entitled Till I Met You.

 In 2017, the pair joined It's Showtime as hosts.

 In 2019, Lustre appeared as a guest judge for its segment BidaMan.
 She also served as one of the judges of Your Moment alongside Boy Abunda and Billy Crawford.

 In 2022, she appeared in the first season of Drag Race Philippines as a guest judge.

 In 2023, she starred in the action thriller television miniseries Roadkillers.
 It was her first television series in almost seven years.

 In 2025, she joined the third season of Masked Singer Pilipinas as one of the panelists alongside Pops Fernandez, Janno Gibbs, and Arthur Nery.

+In 2026, she starred in the romantic drama series Love, Siargao with Alden Richards.